Decay of two-dimensional superfluid turbulence over pinning surface: End Matter

 \section{End Matter}

-\textbf{Resonator sketch and measurement bridge. -- }A photo of the device and detailed drawing of the flow channels is shown in Fig.~\ref{fig:circuit}a,b.
+\paragraph{Experimental details and data smoothing. -- }A photo of the device and detailed drawing of the flow channels is shown in Fig.~\ref{fig:circuit}a,b.
 The response of the device is measured with the capacitance bridge shown in Fig.~\ref{fig:circuit}c.
 The primary winding of the transformer is excited by two generators in parallel which force the pump and probe resonances of the device wired in one of the arms of the capacitance bridge excited by the center-trapped secondary winding of the transformer.
 The tunable capacitor $C_\mathrm{tunable}$ is set to minimize the signal seen by the lockin, referenced to the probe tone, off resonance.
 For the decay measurements, the lock-in time constant is set to 10~ms with filter slope set to 12~dB/octave and the time-series is recorded into the internal lockin buffer memory at 64~Hz.

+Since the area where the probe mode is sensitive to the presence of vortices is approximately 1~mm$^2$ (see Fig.~\ref{fig:meas_sequence}a), for $L<10$~mm$^{-2}$ only few individual vortices are present above the quiescent background, resulting in a significant noise level.
+The obtained decay curves are thus smoothed by averaging in a sliding window in logarithmic coordinates (i.e., the window is given by $t_l < t < t_r$, with $t_r/t_l=\mathrm{const.}$ and the averaged point is assigned to $t = \sqrt{t_lt_r}$) (see Fig.~\ref{fig:decays_G_1450} for typical non-smoothed noise level).

-\textbf{Derivation of Eq.
+\paragraph{Derivation of Eq.
 2. and simulation details. -- } For $|\bv{v}_s| > v_d$, the vortex velocity $\bv{v}_L$ in \eqref{eq:vl} is given simply by $\bv{v}_L = \bv{v}_s + \bv{v}_i$, where $\bv{v}_i$ is the self-induced velocity.
 Referring to Fig.~\ref{fig:meas_sequence}e, in the local induction approximation, $|\bv{v}_i| = v_d$ and direction is parallel with $\bv{s}'\times\bv{s}''$, i.e. perpendicular to the plane of the vortex.
 The orientation of the plane of the vortex is such that the component of $\bv{v}_s$ perpendicular to this plane is equal in magnitude and opposite to $\bv{v}_i$.
 For the apex of the vortex (i.e., the point farthest from the pinning sites) this can be written as

 the vortex velocity $\bv{v}_L$ being constant along the vortex for a circular geometry in local induction approximation.
 Without loss of generality, we can write $\bv{v}_L = c_1 \bv{v}_s + c_2\bv{s}'\times\bv{v}_s$; substituting this ansatz to \eqref{eq:azimuthal} and rearranging yields